 First, you need to start with the inspirational book.
 Because it was released in the fall of 2016, it is only available in hard back at this time.
 Here is a link on Amazon if you need it quickly or you can’t find it at your local store.

 Once you read this story with your students, turn the events in the book into a fun sequencing activity.

 Here are sequencing cards along with a cut and sort.
 I love to sequence using ordinal numbers, since ordering events to 10 is a math standard as well.
 Our reading standard for sequencing states we can use “prompting and support” so using the book or sequencing cards to get the order right is good.
 I can’t remember the order of all 10 things either!
 Using the cards and cut and sort together makes an excellent independent literacy station or word work activity.

-Next, during our literacy time, we use the word wall and the variety of writing prompts to meet many learners needs with differentiation.
+Next, during our literacy time, we use the word wall and the variety of writing prompts to meet many learners needs with differentiation with If You Give a Mouse a Brownie.
 There are two Write Me Three prompts as well as two additional writing prompts.
 I mix and match these prompts for my learners.
 Since they all use the book and ideas from the book, different students can be working on different prompts while working at the same table.
 I also love doing this so each student has to use original thoughts.

 We also take the main items from the book and turn it into a memory game and ABC ordering activity.
 There is also a printable for this activity.

 If You Give a Mouse a Brownie Reading Comprehension